 It’s summertime and the living is easy — especially if you're floating down any of Pennsylvania’s 86,000 miles of rivers and streams.
 Kick back, dip your toes in the water, let the sun warm your face, and take a socially distanced float with your friends in your favorite tube this summer.

 1. Juniata River

 Buttonwood Campground has a great outdoor experience for its campers.
 You can stay overnight in your tent/RV or rent one of their cabins, then grab a tube and enjoy a slow-moving, peaceful float down the Juniata River.
 On the way, you’ll pass by beautiful farmlands, dense woods, rolling ridges, and the small towns of Juniata County.
 Choose your adventure with trips ranging from three to 15 miles — then get picked up downstream!

 2. Stoneycreek River

 3. Clarion River

 Cruise down the Clarion River, named Pennsylvania’s 2019 River of the Year and dubbed one of the U.S.’ official “Wild and Scenic Rivers”.
-Pale Whale Canoe Fleet offers 2.5-mile and four-mile tubing trips; you can also grab five friends for a 10-mile trip aboard a six-person river raft.
+Pale Whale Canoe Fleet offers 2.5-mile and 4-mile tubing trips; you can also grab five friends for a 4-mile trip aboard a six-person river raft.
 Canoes and kayaks are also available for rent.
 Guests can receive discount vouchers for use with the Pale Whale Canoe Fleet when you stay overnight at Cook Riverside Cabins, Fair Winds in the Forest Cabins & Lodge, or Whispering Oaks Cabins.

 4. Delaware River

 Bucks County River Country is well known for providing family fun with relaxing tube or raft rides down the Delaware River.
-For the ultimate in tubing comfort, be sure to rent a tube that comes with a backrest and cupholder.
-Afterward, enjoy a BBQ lunch on the sandy beach at their Riverside Cafe.
-Be sure to check out their website before you go to get a free ride when you bring a friend and to see what precautions they’re taking as a result of COVID-19.
+For the ultimate in tubing comfort, be sure to rent a tube with a backrest and cupholder.
+Afterward, enjoy a BBQ lunch on the sandy beach at their Red Mushroom Cafe.

 5. Schuylkill River